English | Español | 中国人 | Tiếng Việt | 한국인

 - How we’ll reach those goals with specific projects

-Public input is a key part of developing the RTP.
+Public input is a key part of developing the RTP2050.
 H-GAC is gathering feedback through multiple rounds of public meetings.
 Methods to provide feedback include an RTP Visioning Survey, interactive mapping exercises, and more.
 These efforts help ensure the plan reflects the needs and priorities of the community because it's your plan, my plan, our plan.

 Plan Your Transportation Future Today